radiopushka/VostokRadioLite/README.md

 - The (c1_mpx) and (c2_mpx) fields specify whether to use the right or left channel or both for MPX instead of mono audio.
 - The (antialias) flag can be set to 0 to disable the alias filter that is applied after the FFT limiter.
 It is highly recommended to have it on(set to one).
 - The (a0,a1,a2) define the convolution window that anti-aliasing uses.
 For now only a 3 point window is available.
+- The (release) defines the speed at which the final limiter disengages
+- The (lookahead) defines how many samples ahead of time the limiter starts acting
 ### Limiter Section
 ```
 [limiter]